SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_11.png)

 <br>Click on the `OData` Adapter that connects to the Reciver(Target) system.
 In the 'Connection' sub-pane, make sure you change the Authentication from 'None to 'Basic'.
 Enter `s4hanacredentials` as the value in the 'Credential Name' text box.
-You may verify subsequently that within the Security Material section, we have already created a Basic Authentication credential needed to access the S/4HANA OData Service.
+You can verify later that within the Security Material section, we have already created a Basic Authentication credential needed to access the S/4HANA OData Service.

 ![](/exercises/ex5/images/ex5_12.png)

 <br>Next, Click on the 'Authentication' step.
 Verify that the 'Client Certificate' and 'OAuth' are selected.
 > [!NOTE]
 > Add 'Basic Authentication' to the supported type optionally if it is cumbersome to set up OAuth client credentials in the client tool (e.g. Postman) that you intend to test with, in the following section.
 >

 ![](/exercises/ex5/images/ex5_13.png)

-<br>Look for 'Authorization' policy in the 'search and Add a Step' text area.
+<br>Look for the 'Authorization' policy in the 'Search and Add a Step' text area.
 In the next set of steps, we will add the policies to manage the behavior of the API.

 ![](/exercises/ex5/images/ex5_14.png)